-- 4 Strong and comprehensive (3 indicators) - 3 Present (2 indicators)
+4 - Strong and comprehensive (3 indicators)

-- 2 Present but insufficient (1 indicator) - 1 Not yet sufficiently present (no indicators)
+2 - Present but insufficient (1 indicator)

+1 - Not yet sufficiently present (no indicators)

 The materials for English 3D expand on what students can do in relation to Language Expectations over lessons, units, and the course of study and follows the same format consistently.
 The language expectation (objective) is clearly stated at the beginning of each unit as reflected in the Teaching Guide and the Planning Guide.
 Students engage in multiple activities throughout the lesson that expand on the language expectation.
-An example of this can be seen in the Planning Guide for Issue 1, Lesson 6: Gaming, where students have the opportunity to engage in Academic Discussions.
+This can be seen in the Planning Guide for Issue 1, Lesson 6: Gaming, where students have the opportunity to engage in Academic Discussions.
 The opportunity to engage in Academic Discussions (ELD-LA.6-8.Argue.Expressive) is evident over lessons, units, and the course of study of the English 3D materials.
 The materials include Essential Routines to be replicated in each lesson across all units.
 These routines help to reinforce consistency and expectations for the content and classroom.
 Some of the essential routines include: Partner & Group Interactions, Using Response Frames, Setting Up & Monitoring Tasks, and Daily Do Now.

-Each lesson in the unit provides students with opportunities to explore how language functions and language features help students achieve the purposes of the Language Expectations over lessons, units, and the course of study.
+Each lesson in the unit provides students with opportunities to explore how language functions and language features help students interact with language expectations over lessons, units, and the course of study.
 The Planning Guide that accompanies each lesson includes a section, Learning, Language & Instructional Objectives, that outlines the language functions and features needed to carry out the specific functions.
 This is reflected in Issue 4, Plastic Pollution Planning Guide, Lesson 4, p.
 78C.
 The functions include generating examples for high-utility academic words and choosing precise academic words for formal writing tasks.
 The features used to support those functions are key ideas and details, simple present-tense verbs, and paraphrasing.